DelvonRH/eCommerce-Project/README.md

 - [x] User can navigate to Products Page.
 - [x] User can navigate to Home Page.
 - [x] User can navigate to Login Page.
 - [x] User can navigate to Sign Up Page.
+- [x] User can fill out contact form.

 The following **optional** features are implemented:

-- [x] User can fill out contact form and create an email.
+- [x] User can create an email based on contact form inputs.
 - [x] User can click on brand to navigate to Home Page.
 - [x] User can click on "Shop Now!" button to navigate to Products Page.
 - [x] User can click on "See Products" button to navigate to Products Page.